RuneLjungmann/excelbind/docs/index.rst

 Requirements
 ------------
 - Excel 2007 or higher
-- Python 3.5 or higher
+- Python 3.10 or higher

 If you want to build the project yourself you will also need:

-- Visual Studio 2015 or higher
+- Visual Studio 2022
-- CMake version 3.1 or higher (comes automatically with Visual Studio 2019)
+- CMake version 3.10 or higher
 - The pipenv python package installed

 Acknowledgments